TopLeon/KZDownloader/README.md

 - Audio-only extraction to **MP3, M4A, OGG (Vorbis)**.

 ### 📁 Generic File Downloader
-- Multi-threaded, **IDM-style chunked download** for any direct HTTP/HTTPS link.
+- Blazing fast, multi-threaded, **IDM-style chunked download** for any direct HTTP/HTTPS link.
+  - **Writer Isolate**: a dedicated Dart isolate writes data directly to the final file position via `RandomAccessFile`, eliminating temporary files and redundant I/O passes.
+  - **Backpressure control (ackIterator)**: each network worker waits for the Writer Isolate to acknowledge a successful disk write before fetching the next chunk — preventing Out-of-Memory crashes when network throughput exceeds disk write speed.
+  - **Dynamic Connection Reuse**: once a connection finishes its assigned byte range it is immediately reassigned to the slowest active chunk, keeping the maximum number of connections busy at all times for sustained peak download speeds.
 - Automatic **resume support** — interrupted downloads pick up where they left off if the server supports range requests.
 - Per-chunk progress visualization with active worker count and individual segment progress bars.
 - Built on a Rust-based HTTP backend ([rhttp_plus](https://pub.dev/packages/rhttp_plus)) for maximum throughput and **TLS fingerprinting** to avoid bot-detection on protected servers.